NazimHAli/svelte-template/README.md

 ## Deploying

-Production build assets are stored in `dist`
+Production build assets are stored in `dist`.
 Static assets can be deployed to any server that supports it.
-Easy to deploy to static host providers like AWS, Netlify, or Firebase.
+Easy to deploy to any static host provider.

-Google App Engine example configuration stored in `app.yaml` and deployed to the demo URL.
+Google App Engine example configuration stored in `app.yaml` and demo deployed to vercel.

 ## Goals